 AI and Robotics (STAR lab)

-We are the Surrey Technology for Autonomous systems and Robotics (STAR) Lab led by Professor Yang Gao.
+We are the Space Technology for Autonomous systems and Robotics (STAR) Lab led by Professor Yang Gao.

 A team of academic scholars, roboticists and computer scientists.
 It is our mission to build on the Surrey Space Centre (SSC) heritage of 'small-sat' engineering approach and extend this philosophy to advance autonomous systems and robotics for space.